Immortal215/Assignment-Notebook/README.md

 ### Settings

-> Change organization and color throughout the app
+> Change organization, timing, color throughout the app

 ## Built and optimized for Ipad Gen 10